Blade-XD/jsDelivr-CDN-Image-Hosting-Service/README.md

 # jsDelivr-CDN-Image-Hosting-Service
-for saving image by python practices
+for python practices to saving image